AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 +++**(Planned) Maintenance Update on September 15, 2022**

-**"Someone else tried to save this project" error when entering hours**
+**"[!UICONTROL Someone else tried to save this project]" error when entering hours**

 *Timesheets*

 When a user attempts to log hours to a task on their timesheet, the hours do not autosave, and the user sees the following error:

-"We're sorry, but your save failed because someone else tried to save this project at the same time.
-Please try to save again."
+"[!UICONTROL We're sorry, but your save failed because someone else tried to save this project at the same time.
+Please try to save again.]"

 **Cannot close user card in update stream**